 To do this, coders need a solid understanding of medical terminology so that they know which numeric and alphanumeric codes to apply when entering data into patient records and billing programs.

 A medical biller is the person who helps ensure the healthcare facility gets reimbursed for all services rendered.
-This specialist prepares and sends invoices for payment, verifying that all aspects of a hospital admission or office visit have been properly coded before submitting the claim to an insurance company, Medicare, Medicaid, or another payer.
+This specialist prepares and sends invoices for payment, verifying that all aspects of a hospital admission or office or other medical visit have been properly coded before submitting the claim to an insurance company, Medicare, Medicaid, or another payer.

 If a claim is rejected for some reason, the biller is responsible for ironing out the issue and resubmitting the claim.
 Once the insurer or other payer has submitted payment for covered services, the biller will send an invoice to the patient for any remaining balance due.

 As you can see, these two job functions are essential to helping ensure the healthcare process runs smoothly.
 Without a coder, an insurance company might argue that it’s not clear what is being billed for, and without a biller, there would be nobody to assist with the healthcare provider getting paid.

 Before hiring workers for these critical roles, employers will want to verify that candidates understand medical terminology and all applicable codes.
 This is why many employers may prefer to hire candidates with medical coding and billing certification—it shows that coders and billers have the knowledge they need to do their job properly, which can save patients, doctors, and insurance companies from confusion and costly errors.